 The shades of Z'thngora's murdered crew emerge at night, and they fiercely hate any living beings that were not once part of their crew.
-Shortly after midnight, the shades materialize around the settlement (between one and two per PC) and converge on those that rest inside the fort's structures.
+Shortly after midnight, the shades materialize around the settlement and converge on those that rest inside the fort's structures (up to two per PC).
+If the PCs flee, the shades will not follow their prey outside the perimeter of the fort.

-The shades phase through the walls, then loom over their targets, taking the visage of a friend or loved one, then hideously transforming their face into something horrible.
-Once their prey is frightened, the shades materialize and try to rip their victim apart, all-out attacking like wild animals.
 While the shades can be attacked and even killed, their spirits will reform days later, as they are forever cursed to remain on this island while their captain still lives.